I liked Ready Player One (and remember, three stars means ‘liked it’, not ‘meh’).

 Also, logical flaws: Not using proper data science and cross-referencing to solve riddles?
 Please, that’s what every mega-corp would do!
 There are some instances of less-well thought out behavior like that, sometimes breaking the immersion for me.

-But apart from the kind of boring overall plot, this book shines with creativity and a huge lot of 80s culture.
+But apart from the boring overall plot, this book shines with creativity and a huge lot of 80s culture.
 Loved the references, loved the attention to detail[spoilers removed].

-It’s kind of a feel-good book: A simple, predictable plot with lots of love to detail, enough sophistication in characters so that you actually want the good guys to win[spoilers removed].
+It’s a feel-good book: A simple, predictable plot with lots of love to detail, enough sophistication in characters so that you actually want the good guys to win[spoilers removed].